 We all feel accountability to the beneficiaries of our services, yet we struggle to understand the nature of the obligations toward this stakeholder group, noting that the satisfaction of our service beneficiaries does not appear to have significant influence on our employment or funding prospects.
 According to the structure of Freeman and Jauvin’s (2019) questions, we will address the considerations for this stakeholder group using the ethics lens (below).

 We are compelled to identify our accountability to the people involved in our lives outside work as a stakeholder category.
-This stakeholder category is particularly relevant to academics because academic culture encourages blurred lines between what is and what is not work such that flexible work schedules can grow to consume time and energy from “not work” (Sutherland, 2018b).
+This stakeholder category is particularly relevant to academics because academic culture encourages blurred lines between what is and what is not work, such that flexible work schedules can grow to consume time and energy from “not work” (Sutherland, 2018b).
 Similar to the way that the accountability owed to the beneficiaries of our services is addressed elsewhere (the ethics lens) in Freeman and Jauvin’s (2019) analytic framework, we see the accountability to people outside work being most applicable in the questions that relate to the difficulties that professionals are experiencing.
 By discussing this important stakeholder category there, we feel that we maintain an important distinction between the obligations of our institutions and our lives as humans who are more than workers.
 Simultaneously, we recognise a problematic irony in reflecting upon the needs of our family members, and even our own personal well-being, as “difficulties.”
 Nonetheless, we accept this ironic framing in exchange for the utility and clarity of the analytic framework.
 Accordingly, we discuss this stakeholder category while answering the “What difficulties are professionals experiencing?” question (below).

 Ethics